lhamu/lhamu/README.md

 :woman_technologist: I am a Software Engineer and an aspiring Data Scientist.

 - 🔭 I’m currently pursuing my Master's degree in Data Science and Software Engineering as part of the EDISS programme.
-- 🌱 I’m working as a Research assistant at Åbo Akademi University, Finland.
+- 🌱 I’m working as a Research assistant at Åbo Akademi University in Finland.
 - 👯 I’m looking to collaborate on Machine Learning and Data Science projects.
 - 🤔 I’m interested in building data-driven systems to solve real-world problems.
 - 📫 Reach me at: [![Linkedin Badge](https://img.shields.io/badge/-muditashakya-blue?style=flat&logo=Linkedin&logoColor=white)](https://linkedin.com/in/mudita-shakya)
 - 😄 Pronouns: she/her

-You can reach me via [email](mudita67@gmail.com) for collaboration or discussion.
+You can reach me via <a href="mailto:mudita67@gmail.com">email</a>.
+I'm always up for collaboration on interesting projects!

 ### Languages and Tools:
 <p align="center">